MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

          Set-AIPAuthentication -WebAppId <ID of the "Web app / API" application>  -WebAppKey <key value generated in the "Web app / API" application> -NativeAppId <ID of the "Native" application > -Token <token value>

 3. Using the instructions in the preceding section, modify this command by specifying your own values for the **WebAppId**, **WebAppkey**, and **NativeAppId** parameters.
-At this time, you do not have the value for the **Token** parameter, which you will specify later.
+At this time, you do not have the value for the **Token** parameter, which you specify later.

+    For example: Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "sc9qxh4lmv31GbIBCy36TxEEuM1VmKex5sAdBzABH+M=" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f -Token <token value>

 #### Step 2: Run Set-AIPAuthentication to get an access token and copy it to the clipboard

-1. Open a new Windows PowerShell session.
+1. Open a Windows PowerShell session.

 2. Using the same values as you specified in the script, run the following command:

-        (Set-AIPAuthentication -webAppId <ID of the "Web app / API" application>  -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application >).token | clip
+        (Set-AIPAuthentication -WebAppId <ID of the "Web app / API" application>  -WebAppKey <key value generated in the "Web app / API" application> -NativeAppId <ID of the "Native" application >).token | clip

-    For example: `(Set-AIPAuthentication -webAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -webAppKey "sc9qxh4lmv31GbIBCy36TxEEuM1VmKex5sAdBzABH+M=" -nativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f").token | clip`
+    For example: `(Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "sc9qxh4lmv31GbIBCy36TxEEuM1VmKex5sAdBzABH+M=" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f").token | clip`

 #### Step 3: Modify the PowerShell script to supply the token